TheGirlThatLived/NarrowOne_Customizations/listOfDemands.md

   - [ ] Players AFK for longer than 15sec get moved to Spectators team instead of being kicked off the lobby.

 ## Balance changes
+- [ ] Delayed "Enemy Flag Carrier" Icon, so flag of the team that is being heisted can't trace carriers with precision through the walls.
+Position update every 3sec, and some .svg animation to indicate that it's being stolen, would be more fair. (https://discord.com/channels/519477170964267008/1248076458673569903/1248076458673569903).
 - [ ] Bow1 "Scout" weapon class should be either removed, remade into something new (to not waste skin purchases), or headshotting ability taken away from it for balance purposes.
 - [ ] LOAD Stats rebalance: +5 LOAD is too much, affecting all bows. (https://discord.com/channels/519477170964267008/1250335189670952960/1250335189670952960)
 - [ ] ATK/ARM/STUN Stats rebalance: STUN is being useless most of time (thanks to Poosting), and less LOAD available would mean more stats spent on ATK.